jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

 The `CsoundQt <http://qutecsound.sourceforge.net/>`_ graphical front end comes equipped with a Python console.
 There's also `IPython
 <http://ipython.org/>`_ which supercharges the Python Interpreter
-with a lot of great features for Python beginners and veterans alike.
+with additional features for Python beginners and veterans alike.

 ******************************
 Classical Score to PythonScore
 ******************************

-In this section, we'll walk you through some of the basic features of Python and PythonScore.
+In this section, we'll walk you through the basic features of Python and PythonScore.
 The tutorial starts with a classical Csound score, and adds new PythonScore idioms one by one until the score as been fully translated.
 The end result is the new Python